 There are a couple of different ways to make your own sanitizer.
 Ethanol alcohol kills more pathogens than rubbing alcohol because it permeates the cell walls.
 For this reason, we recommend using a neutral spirit such as Everclear, Crystal clear, Golden grain or Gem clear.

 If you don’t have access to those, you can certainly use rubbing alcohol.
 Rubbing alcohol aka isopropyl alcohol is antimicrobial (meaning it kills microorganisms such as bacteria, fungi, and germs) stopping their growth within ten to thirty seconds.
 Surprisingly, 70% isopropyl alcohol is more effective than 100% at killing germs quickly.

 1/2 cup aloe vera gel (we get ours directly from our plant, but you can purchase it in bottles as well)

 1/2 cup + 2 Tbs Everclear (Neutral grain spirit) or alternatively, Rubbing alcohol aka Isopropyl Alcohol

 2 tsp. vegetable glycerin

-6-8 drops Eucalyptusor Tea Tree Essential oilor Lavender Essential Oil*
+6-8 drops Tea Tree Essential oil or Lavender Essential Oil*

 Blend well.
 Use as you would commercial hand sanitizer.
-In addition to the rubbing alcohol’s germ fighting capabilities, all three listed essential oils contain antibacterial properties as well.
+In addition to the alcohol’s germ-fighting capabilities, all three listed essential oils contain antibacterial properties as well.

 *Be sure you use ESSENTIAL Oils, Not Fragrance Oils!
-The 99% alcohol can be found in the pharmacy area of most big box stores such as walmart, target, etc or even at the dollar store.
+The rubbing alcohol can be found in the pharmacy area of most big box stores such as Walmart, Target, etc or even at the dollar store.
 They’re about .75-$1 per bottle.

 © Can Stock Photo Inc. / akhilesh